Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Osmium in powdered form oxidizes and forms osmium tetroxide, a highly toxic and corrosive substance which causes severe burns and irritation to the skin, eyes, and respiratory system.

-However, powdered osmium only exists in lab setting and in normal circumstances you’ll be dealing with solid osmium in jewelry and bullion forms, and in both cases osmium isn’t allergenic.
+However, powdered osmium only exists in lab setting and in normal circumstances you’ll be dealing with solid osmium in jewelry and bullion forms.
+In both cases osmium isn’t allergenic.

 Can You Be Allergic to Osmium?

-Yes, you can be allergic to osmium, though osmium sensitivity is very rare in general population.
+Yes, you can be allergic to osmium, though osmium sensitivity is rare in general population.

 Osmium is one of the PGM’s and people allergic to platinum, palladium, iridium, rhodium, or ruthenium are most likely to negatively respond to osmium.